-Evie Maldonado is an Edmonton-based lawyer, practicing in the areas of labour + employment, human rights, business immigration, and professional regulatory.
+Evie Maldonado is an Edmonton-based lawyer, practicing in the areas of labour + employment, human rights, and professional regulatory.

 Evie advises her clients with issues such as defending grievances, severance reviews and negotiations, human rights commission issues, employment litigation, drafting and assessing workplace policies and procedures, and professional regulator governance and discipline issues.
 Her in-depth research and personal experiences allow Evie to approach with a practical focus and mitigate risk from many perspectives.